Scan time: 2-3 minutes / Read time: 3-5 minutes

 🗺️ Step 3 — Hand them the simple plan.

-Sam ends with the plan, not a memoir.
+Sam ends with the plan, not his backstory.

 "Tonight: hot oven, thin dough, less sauce."